The best food that calm anxiety naturally

 And good nutrition may keep you from succumbing to other brain health illnesses such as Alzheimer’s disease in the future.

-Eating healthy food can reduce the instances and the severity of anxiety attacks, even prevent them from occurring altogether especially if your anxiety is due to nutrient deficiencies.
+Eating healthy food, and foods known to reduce anxiety naturally can reduce the instances and the severity of anxiety attacks, even prevent them from occurring altogether especially if your anxiety is due to nutrient deficiencies.

-And nutrient deficiencies are common now due to excessive availability of processed and fast foods.
+Also, nutrient deficiencies are common now due to the excessive availability of processed and fast foods.